karam94/karam94.github.io/content/posts/2020/2020-12-01-Design-Patterns-The-Builder-Pattern.md

 There are two common variations of this pattern, namely the Builder Pattern alongside the Fluent Builder Pattern.

 ## The Builder Pattern vs. The Fluent Builder Pattern
-The Builder Pattern will often always result in a `Builder` class alongside an optional `BuilderDirector` class.
+The Builder Pattern will result in a `Builder` class alongside an optional `BuilderDirector` class.
 Either-or will contain methods that provide constructed objects and using these gets favoured over using the standard object constructor.
-Think of the `Director` class as an orchestrator, that knows how to create pre-defined permutations by using the `Builder`.
+Think of the `Director` class as an orchestrator that knows how to create pre-defined permutations using the `Builder`.
 Sometimes as you may have realised by now, you may just want to directly use the `Builder` yourself.
 In the below example, our `BuilderDirector` contains a pre-defined method that returns a `Car` object pre-configured to match that of a Silver Honda Civic.

 ```csharp
 var carBuilder = new CarBuilder(upgradeInventory);